DianaBeqiri/FurnitureCMS/README.md

 - **User Registration:** Simple registration process, allowing users to create accounts quickly.

 - **Furniture Management:** An intuitive interface on the index page facilitates the addition and updating of furniture items in the connected MySQL database.

+- **Password Visibility Toggle:** Enhances user experience by allowing the show/hide of password input.

+- **Secure Navigation Blocking:** Prevents unauthorized access by redirecting users to `index.html` if an active session is detected.

 ## Getting Started
 ### Installation